RobJohnston/MasterPages/README.md

 For using a large and complex codebase with Team Foundation Version Control, see "Optimize your workspace" - https://msdn.microsoft.com/en-us/library/ms181378.aspx

+## Using the item template

+1. Find where the user defined templates are located (typically \\Homedir2\Data6\<username.\Documents\Visual Studio 2013\Templates)
+2. Under the subdirectory "Visual C#", create the folder "web" if it doesn't already exist.
+Then create "WET-BOEW" under that.
+3. Move the WETWebForm.zip file into the new "WET-BOEW" folder.
+4. Verify it works by adding a new item to a project.
+Under "Web" there should be a WET-BOEW option that allows "WET WebForm" as an item choice.

+## Known Issues

+* Secondary menus support two levels in practice but only one level in the example templates.
+This is still being discussed on GitHub.

 ## TODO

 - [ ] Secondary menu should be able to handle two levels.